Who is this article for?

 - Under Advanced Settings, click Triggers to visit the Trigger menu

-- Click the "Create" button (If you cannot see the button, check with your PartnerStack account admin to get full trigger permissions).
+- Click the "Create trigger" button (If you cannot see the button, check with your PartnerStack account admin to get full trigger permissions).

 - Define your Trigger Event, Actions, and associated Rule logic